 Orthodontic Treatment Stages and Phases

-Fortunately, when you come to our office, you’ll find the best orthodontist Albany, CA has.
-We don’t just jump to action without a clear idea of our patient’s requirements.
+Fortunately, when you come to our office, you’ll find the best orthodontist in Albany, CA. We don’t just jump to action without a clear idea of our patient’s requirements.
 Orthodontics is only successful when the specialist and patient know what they want and how to achieve it.
 That requires careful planning and attentive adherence to the treatment plan of action.

 The Planning Stage